1990 European Indoor Championships

 The 1990 European Indoor Championships was an ATP men's tennis tournament held in Berlin, Germany from 8 October until 14 October 1990.
 It was the inaugural edition of the tournament and was part of the World Series tier of the 1990 ATP Tour.
-Sixth-seeded Ronald Agénor won his third career title and his second of the year by defeating Alexander Volkov in the final.
+Sixth-seeded Ronald Agénor won the singles title by defeating eighth-seeded Alexander Volkov in the final.